-Unless your investment is in a tax deferred account, you may want to avoid buying shares shortly before the Fund pays a dividend.
+Unless your investment is in a tax deferred account, you may want to avoid buying shares shortly before each Fund pays a dividend.
 The reason?
 If you buy shares when the Fund has declared but not yet distributed ordinary income or capital gains, you will pay the full price for the shares and then receive a portion of the price back in the form of a taxable dividend.
 Before investing you may want to consult your tax adviser.

-The Fund will distribute net investment income, if any, and net realized capital gain, if any, at least annually.
-This is the "Distribution Requirement."
-The Fund may also pay a special distribution at the end of the calendar year to comply with Federal tax requirements.
-Dividends may be reinvested automatically in shares of the Fund at net asset value without a sales charge or may be taken in cash.
+Each Fund will distribute net investment income, if any, monthly and net realized capital gain, if any, at least annually.
+Each Fund may also pay a special distribution at the end of the calendar year to comply with Federal tax requirements.
+Dividends may be reinvested automatically in shares of a Fund at net asset value without a sales charge or may be taken in cash.
 If you would like to receive dividends in cash, contact your financial professional, Financial Intermediary or the Fund.
-Although this cannot be predicted with any certainty, the Fund anticipates that a significant amount of its dividends, if any, will consist of capital gains.
-Capital gains may be taxable to you at different rates depending on how long the Fund held the assets sold.
+Although this cannot be predicted with any certainty, it is anticipated that a significant amount of a Fund's dividends, if any, will consist of capital gains for GNMA Portfolio and income for Inflation Protected Bond Portfolio, Investment Grade Bond Portfolio and U.S. Government Bond Portfolio.
+Capital gains may be taxable to you at different rates depending on how long a Fund held the assets sold.

 You will pay tax on dividends from the Fund whether you receive them in cash or additional shares.
 If you redeem Fund shares or exchange them for shares of another fund, you generally will be treated as having sold your shares and any gain on the transaction may be subject to tax.
 Certain dividend income received by the Fund, including dividends received from qualifying foreign corporations, and long-term capital gains are eligible for taxation at a maximum rate of 15% for individuals with incomes below approximately \$400,000 (\$450,000 if married filing jointly), amounts adjusted annually for inflation, and 20% for individuals with any income in excess of those amounts that is long-term capital gain or qualified dividend income.
-To the extent the Fund makes any distributions derived from long-term capital gains and qualifying dividend income, such distributions will be eligible for taxation at the reduced rate.
+To the extent the Fund makes any distributions derived from long-term capital gains and qualifying dividend income such distributions will be eligible for taxation at the reduced rate.